CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 $"He said \"Come here {($)NameVar}!\""
 ```

-For further information on interpolated strings using  [variables][Variables] or [expressions][Expressions] see [String Expressions][String-Expressions]
+For further information on interpolated strings using  [variables][Variables] or [expressions][Expressions] see [String expressions][]

-In the case of interpolated verbatim [sting][String] literals, double curly braces are not interpreted literally; they produce a single curly brace character.
+In the case of interpolated verbatim [string][String] literals, double curly braces are not interpreted literally; they produce a single curly brace character.
 For example:

 ```csharp
 $@"This is a single square brace ""["", and this is a single curly brace ""{{"""